 Fawcett continuously adds new items to the Museum's displays - nearly on a monthly basis.
 The only way you'll see it all, is to keep returning, and to make it a regular stop when you're in the Nor'east.
 The Museum is open seasonally (Memorial Day through Columbus Day), and on most weekends through December 24th - and by appointment otherwise.
 For up-to-date information go to this website and follow the links to the official Museum website where you'll find background stories on Fawcett and the collection, and a ton of more photos.
 What are you waiting for?
 Go experience it for yourself!
 Pack your bags to visit the best Toy Museum...you've never seen.

 Real-i-toy TV: the Extreme Collectors is Already Airing; Auction Kings Still in Production

 Discovery Channel's 'Auction Kings' still, according to its press release, "reveals to viewers a rare look at timeless items that take the audience back to historical moments, while giving them insight to the long-standing tradition of auctioning.
 The show captures the emotional journey of discovering one-of-a-kind riches."
 Sometimes, the "one-of-a-kind riches" are in the form of antique toys.
-You may even recognize their 'toy expert' that appears from time to time.
+As of September 2014, the show seems to be out of production, but since you might recognize their 'toy expert' that appears from time to time, check your broadcast show guide occassionally..
 To be sure, there are other TV shows devoted to toy-collecting, but we think they suffer from a number of flaws, including being hosted by extraordinarily obnoxious individuals, and we're studiously avoiding mentioning their name(s)!

 Miami Antique Toy Show and Other Media: ATW Magazine, Toy Shows of America, Face Book Activity, Boston Toy Show Link, etc.